bradford-hamilton/Google-OAuth2.0-Express-Passport-Postgres-Template/README.md

 4. Run 'knex migrate:latest' in the command line

-5. Go to [https://console.developers.google.com/](https://console.developers.google.com/) and 'create credentials' for 'OAuth ClientId'.
+5. Go to [https://console.developers.google.com/](https://console.developers.google.com/) and create a new project then 'create credentials' for 'OAuth ClientId'.

 6. Select 'Web Application' and give it a name.